marble/TCT/README.rst

 Do the live-run
 ---------------

-The toolchain 'RenderDocumentation' requires a parameter 'makedir'.
+The toolchain *RenderDocumentation* requires a parameter *makedir*.
 TCT's option `-c, --config` can be used multiply and takes a key value pair each time.